Halion777/SaaS/USER_PROFILES_AND_ACCESS_README.md

 - Subscription status: `trial` (14 days) → `active` or `cancelled`

 ### Scenario 3: Multi-User Team (Pro Plan)
+- **Parent user account:** Owns all data (quotes, invoices, clients, etc.)
-- Admin profile: Full access to everything, can manage other profiles
+- **Admin profile:** Full access to everything, can manage other profiles
-- Sales profile: Full access to leads, quotes, clients; view-only for invoices; no access to supplier invoices, credit insurance, recovery
+- **Sales profile:** Full access to leads, quotes, clients; view-only for invoices; no access to supplier invoices, credit insurance, recovery
-- Accountant profile: Full access to invoices, analytics, financials; view-only for quotes and leads
+- **Accountant profile:** Full access to invoices, analytics, financials; view-only for quotes and leads
-- Viewer profile: Read-only access to most data; no access to sensitive features
+- **Viewer profile:** Read-only access to most data; no access to sensitive features
+- **Important:** All profiles see the SAME data (quotes, invoices, clients) - profiles only control which features are accessible
 - Each profile has its own permissions and can be switched
 - PIN can be set for additional security on sensitive profiles